Sandstone Characteristics

 A 943:

-Please help me with comparing sandstones and limestones
+Please help me with comparing sandstones and

 R1: I will keep it simple for you (if you want it more complicated

 let me know and I will oblige!).
 Limestone used to be alive.
-Sandstone did not.
+Sandstone

-formed by layers of sand that, somehow, sunk deep into the belly of Mother Earth.
+rock that was formed by layers of sand that, somehow, sunk deep into the

-Once there, high temperature partially melted the sand, and high pressure bonded
+belly of Mother Earth.
+Once there, high temperature partially melted the

-the components together.
-Since it is of an inorganic origination, it's a silicate
+sand, and high pressure bonded the components together.
+Since it is of

-rock.
-Is that good enough for you?
+you?
 Ciao, Maurizio, USA,

 A 932: